ContributorSiri/lib-tests/Deep_Learning/2024_Spring_Final.md

 (2) Suppose we have another dataset without labels, show the training process now for VAE and GAN using both the labels and unlabeled data.

 3. Suppose you trained a LLM and put it weight on the internet.
 Somebody just downloaded it and do small modification, saying it's his model.
 How can you show the plagiarization?
-(Hint: small modification means adding small Guassian to the weights, or do neuron permutation that don't affect the result.
+(Hint: small modification means adding small Gaussian to the weights, or do neuron permutation that don't affect the result.
 We can assume that he didn't do any training on the model.)

 # 3. Back Propagation of Attention (2pts+4pts+3pts=9pts)